paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

 A prior section 204 of Pub.
 L. 94–462 was classified to [section 963 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section963&num=0&edition=prelim) prior to the general amendment of title II of Pub.
 L. 94–462 by Pub.
 L. 104–208.

 #### Amendments
+2015—Subsec. (f)(1).
+Pub.
+L. 114–95 added par.
+(1) and struck out former par.
+(1) which read as follows: “activities under [section 6383 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6383&num=0&edition=prelim);”.

 2014—Subsec. (f)(3).
 Pub.
 L. 113–128 substituted “activities under the Workforce Innovation and Opportunity Act (including activities under section 121(e) of such Act))” for “activities under the Workforce Investment Act of 1998 ([29 U.S.C.
 2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.) (including activities under section 134(c) of such Act) ([29 U.S.C.
 2864(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2864/c&num=0&edition=prelim))”.

 2010—Subsec. (c).
 Pub.
 L. 111–340, § 102(1), added subsec. (c) and struck out former subsec. (c).
 Prior to amendment, text read as follows: “The Director shall perform such duties and exercise such powers as may be prescribed by law, including awarding financial assistance for activities described in this chapter.”

 Subsecs. (e) to (g).
 Pub.
 L. 111–340, § 102(3), added subsecs. (e) to (g) and struck out former subsec. (e).
 Prior to amendment, text of subsec. (e) read as follows: “The Director shall ensure coordination of the policies and activities of the Institute with the policies and activities of other agencies and offices of the Federal Government having interest in and responsibilities for the improvement of museums and libraries and information services.
-Where appropriate, the Director shall ensure that activities under subchapter II of this chapter are coordinated with activities under [section 6383 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6383).”
+Where appropriate, the Director shall ensure that activities under subchapter II of this chapter are coordinated with activities under [section 6383 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6383&num=0&edition=prelim).”
 Former subsecs. (f) and (g) redesignated (h) and (i), respectively.

 Subsecs. (h), (i).
 Pub.
 L. 111–340, § 102(2), redesignated subsecs. (f) and (g) as (h) and (i), respectively.

 2003—Subsec. (e).
 Pub.
-L. 108–81, § 103(1), inserted at end “Where appropriate, the Director shall ensure that activities under subchapter II of this chapter are coordinated with activities under [section 6383 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6383).”
+L. 108–81, § 103(1), inserted at end “Where appropriate, the Director shall ensure that activities under subchapter II of this chapter are coordinated with activities under [section 6383 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6383&num=0&edition=prelim).”

 Subsecs. (f), (g).
 Pub.
 L. 108–81, § 103(2), added subsecs. (f) and (g).

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–95 effective Dec.
+10, 2015, except with respect to certain noncompetitive programs and competitive programs, see section 5 of Pub.
+L. 114–95, set out as a note under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301).

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113—128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
-L. 113—128, set out as an Effective Date note under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim), Labor.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
+L. 113–128, set out as an Effective Date note under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim), Labor.

 #### Service of Individuals Serving on September 30, 1996
 Pub.
 L. 104–208, div.
 A, title I, § 101(e) [title VII, § 705], Sept.
 30, 1996, 110 Stat.
 3009–233, 3009–311, which provided that the individual who was appointed to the position of Director of the Institute of Museum Services and was serving in such position on the day before Sept.
 30, 1996, would serve, at the pleasure of the President, as the first Director of the Institute of Museum and Library Services, was repealed by Pub.
 L. 108–81, title V, § 505(b), Sept.
 25, 2003, 117 Stat.
 1004.